Duluth actor gets big screen treatment in wellness film | ExBulletin

 They were happy to change it, he said.

 He also recognized parts of himself in Leo, he said, a strong deaf man who stands on his own two feet and rolls up his sleeves.
-It’s the same level of turmoil Durant has known from a childhood where he knew only one deaf actor, Matlin, his future Oscar-winning colleague for his role as Sarah Norman in Children of a Lesser God.
+This is similar to the level of turmoil Durant experienced from a childhood where he knew only one deaf actor, Matlin, his future Oscar-winning colleague for his role as Sarah Norman in Children of a Lesser God.

 The first time I played was when I was 9, he said.
 I got into it and really liked it.
 I thought, that’s what Marlee does.